nabeelxy/ai-security-guide/ai_for_security/web_security/reviews/bma_acsac_2025.md

 ---

 ### Notes
-* This summary is generated with the assistance of GenAI but it is manually varified and updated.
+* This summary is generated with the assistance of GenAI and manually varified and updated.